ez-spark/Pyllab/README.md

 - Move it to Python37\libs and to Python37\DLLs

-- Move libllab.dll previously built to Python37\libs
+- Move libllab.lib previously built to Python37\libs

 - Now, Move to Python37\Lib\distutils\cygwinccompiler.py and modify the function get_msvcr() as follows: https://bugs.python.org/file40608/patch.diff